constantine2nd/eneplus/DEPLOYMENT.md

 ## Overview

 This document provides step-by-step instructions for deploying the ENEPLUS Jekyll website to GitHub Pages and configuring it for production use.
+The deployment uses Docker Jekyll for consistent builds between local development and CI/CD.

 ## Prerequisites

 - GitHub account
 - Git installed locally
-- Ruby 2.7+ and Bundler (for local development)
+- Docker (for local development and consistent builds)

 ## Quick Setup